James Kochalka: Comics and graphic novels

 Comic book writer/artist Frank Miller told SuicideGirls that he is a "big fan of James Kochalka," predicting Kochalka is "going to become more important and it's going to be fun watching that happen.
 He reminds me of me when I was six years old and I came into my mother's kitchen with a bunch of sheets of typing paper folded over and stapled in the middle that were covered with drawings and I said 'Mom this is what I'm going to do for the rest of my life.'
 I've learned a lot from people like Kochalka because they do stuff that shouldn't work but does."

 Kochalka is prolific in his comics work.
 He told an interviewer in 2002 that he had created 2,000 pages of comics by the time he completed high school.
-His comics have earned him four Ignatz Awards (Outstanding Minicomic 1997, Outstanding Series 2002, Outstanding Online Comic 2003 and 2004), a Harvey Award (Best Online Comic 2006), and multiple nominations for the Eisner Award.
 His work is characterized by a simple drawing style, bright colors, and frequent appearances by cats, robots, elves, and monkeys.

 Among his most widely disseminated works is a four-page story, "Hulk vs. the Rain", that originally appeared in black-and-white in an unauthorized alternative comic called Coober Skeber.
 The story was later redrawn in color by Kochalka for inclusion in Marvel's Incredible Hulk 2001 Annual.
 The first issue of his comic SuperF*ckers sold approximately 2,500 copies through Diamond Distributing.
 In 2002, Kochalka said that all 5,000 copies of the first printing of the Monkey vs. Robot graphic novel had sold out.
 There has since been a second printing, and in an interview in August 2006 Kochalka said that over 10,000 copies of Monkey vs. Robot have been sold to date.

-Kochalka created the comic Impy And Wormer, which appeared in Nickelodeon Magazine.
+Kochalka created the comic Impy and Wormer, which appeared in Nickelodeon Magazine.

 In July 2012 Kochalka won the Eisner Award for his book Dragon Puncher 2: Dragon Puncher Island.

 Kochalka's two primary publishers are Top Shelf Productions and Alternative Comics.
 He has also published numerous short stories in comics anthologies, self-published his own mini-comics, and published graphic novels through other publishers such as Black Eye, Slave Labor Graphics and Highwater Books.
 He also makes the SpongeFunnies in the SpongeBob Comics series of comics.